You are here

 Graduate Advising

-The Astronomy department has designed a Graduate Mentoring Program to help students progress towards their PhD.
-In brief, this program has 5 main components:
+The Astronomy department has designed a Graduate Mentoring Program to help students progress towards their PhD degree.
+Please consult the department’s online graduate program handbook for the most detailed and up-to-date information on the Ph.D. program structure and requirements.

-• An annual student-led Individual Development Form (IDP), to help students and mentors come to a shared understanding of the student's goals and plans for the year
+• An annual student-led Individual Development Plan, to help students and mentors come to a shared understanding of the student's goals and plans for the year.

-• An annual structured discussion of student progress, incorporating feedback from both the student and the advisor, to help reflect on the past year while setting the student up for a successful coming year
+• An annual structured discussion of student progress, incorporating feedback from both the student and the advisor.

 VIEW GRAD MENTORING PROGRAM HANDBOOK (PDF)